magento/merchdocs/src/configuration/services/saas.md

 1. If there are not any SaaS projects created, click the **Request New Project** to display the **Project Name** field and enter a name for your SaaS project.

-   Magento creates a SaaS project and as many SaaS environments you are entitled to.
+   Magento creates a SaaS project and the number of SaaS environments you are entitled to.

 1. Select the **SaaS Environment** to use for the current configuration of your Magento store.